Bachelor of Science in Nursing

 The faculty believes in a holistic approach to nursing education, recognizing the uniqueness of each individual.
 The teaching-learning process involves a dynamic interaction among teacher, learner, and environment.
 Learning is an active, lifelong, self-motivated process necessary for professional and personal development.
 Knowledge, skills, and attitudes are best transferred using principles of good teaching and a variety of teaching methods in diverse settings.
 The Allen College faculty value service to the community as an extension of learning that fosters the development of a sense of caring for others.

-In concert with the Allen College philosophy and the Bachelor of Science in Nursing program philosophy the graduate will:
+In concert with the Allen College philosophy and the School of Nursing program philosophy the graduate will:

 - Provide basic organizational and systems leadership.

 - Integrate evidence-based practice in nursing care.